Harmonic maps on amenable groups and a diffusive lower bound for random walks: Equivariant harmonic maps

-\begin{cor}[Harmonic functions on quasi-transitive graphs] If $G=(V,E)$ is an infinite, connected, amenable graph and $\Gamma \leq \Aut(G)$ is a quasi-transitive subgroup, then $G$ admits a non-constant $\Gamma$-equivariant harmonic mapping into some Hilbert space. \end{cor}
+\begin{cor}[(Harmonic functions on quasi-transitive graphs)] If $G=(V,E)$ is an infinite, connected, amenable graph, and $\Gamma\leq\Aut(G)$ is a quasi-transitive subgroup, then $G$ admits a nonconstant $\Gamma$-equivariant harmonic mapping into some Hilbert space. \end{cor}

 Now let $G=(V,E)$ be an infinite, connected, quasi-transitive, amenable graph.
 The preceding construction of harmonic functions also gives escape lower bounds for the random walk on $G$.
-By Theorem \ref{thm:amenable}, when $G$ is amenable, $\Gamma=\Aut(G)$ is amenable and unimodular.
+By Theorem~\ref{thmamenable}, when $G$ is amenable, $\Gamma=\Aut (G)$ is amenable and unimodular.
 Let $R \subseteq V$ be a complete set of representatives from $\Gamma \orbit V$.
 Let $\mu$ be the Haar measure on $\Gamma$.
 For $r \in R$, let $\mu_r = \mu(\Gamma_r)$, and normalize $\mu$ so that $\sum_{r \in R} \deg(r)/\mu_r = 1$.

-\begin{cor}[Random walks on quasi-transitive graphs] Let $\dist$ be the path metric on $G$, and let $X_0$ have the distribution $\pr[X_0 = r] = \deg(r)/\mu_r$ for $r \in R$.
-Then,
+\begin{cor}[(Random walks on quasi-transitive graphs)] Let $\dist$ be the path metric on $G$, and let $X_0$ have the distribution $\pr[X_0 = r] = \deg(r)/\mu_r$ for $r \in R$.
+Then

 where $\{X_t\}$ denotes the simple random walk on $G$. \end{cor}